 Biomarkers of Recurrence in Early Stage Breast Cancer

-Dr. Sparano serves as the study chair for the TAILORx clinical trial sponsored by National Cancer Institute, the first clinical trial integrating a mulitparameter gene expression assay in clinical decision making for adjuvant therapy with early stage ER-positive, HER2 negative breast cancer (http://www.cancer.gov/clinicaltrials/noteworthy-trials/tailorx), This study completed accrual of approximately 10,000 patients in approximately 900 sites in 4 continents in 2010, with results not yet reported but expected sometime in 2016; approximately 7000 patients with a mid-range Oncotype DX Recurrence Score were randomized to chemoendocrine therapy vs. endocrine therapy alone, whereas the remainder were assigned to endocrine therapy alone if the RS was low, or chemoendocrine therapy if the RS was high (>25).
+Dr. Sparano serves as the study chair for the TAILORx clinical trial sponsored by National Cancer Institute, the first clinical trial integrating a mulitparameter gene expression assay in clinical decision making for adjuvant therapy with early stage ER-positive, HER2 negative breast cancer (http://www.cancer.gov/clinicaltrials/noteworthy-trials/tailorx), This study completed accrual of approximately 10,000 patients in approximately 900 sites in 4 continents in 2010.
+Approximately 7000 patients with a mid-range Oncotype DX Recurrence Score (RS 11-25) were randomized to chemoendocrine therapy vs. endocrine therapy alone, whereas the remainder were assigned to endocrine therapy alone if the RS was low (<11), or chemoendocrine therapy if the RS was high (>25).
 Results from the low risk arm indicate a recurrence rate of only 1% at 5 years with endocrine therapy alone, indicating that these patients may be effectively spared chemotherapy.
 Results from the group with a mid-range RS randomized endocrine therapy +/- chemotherapy indicated non-inferiority for endocrine therapy alone, and also that integration of clinical features with the 21-gene RS added additional prognostic information to RS but not prediction of chemotherapy benefit.
 With funding from the Breast Cancer Research Foundation (BCRF) and Susan G.Komen for the Cure Founation, he established a late relapse biospecimen bank in collaboration with ECOG-ACRIN, and showed the circulating tumor cells are prognostic for late recurrence for ER+ breast cancer.